“The discovery that dead people stayed dead was not first made by the philosophers of the Enlightenment.” ~ N.T Wright

 Still others are like the seeds sown on good soil.
 They hear the word, receive it, and produce a crop—thirtyfold, sixtyfold, or a hundredfold.”

 I feel like the seed, in modern America, is sown among thorns.
 The worries of this life choke the word.
-My prayer is not only to have faith, but to be able to hang on to that faith in the midst of the thorns.
+My prayer is not only to have faith but to be able to hang on to that faith amid the thorns.